deatinor/VEM3D/READMEvem.txt

 - typename.
 Wether to choose double or long double.

 If changes are restricted to these properties there is no need to recompile the code.
-It's sufficient to change the datafile and then recompile.
+It is sufficient to change the datafile and then run again.
 If the user wants to change the force term or solution functions he has to change the first lines of main.cpp, where there are all the functions, and then recompile.